-Union Green Energy I Private Equity Limited Partnership acquired all of the preferential shares issued by Ting Jie Electric Power and Na He Yi Hau.

-For business needs, after approval from the directors in December 2021, Tianji Smart Energy issued preferential shares at a premium of \$50 per share.
-The actual number of shares for the capital increase is 5,280 thousand, for a total of \$264,000 thousand.
-The board of Tian Ji Smart approved to redeem 3,000 thousand preferential shares at the original issuance price plus compensation for \$159,349 thousand in March 2023.
-The issuance conditions of the preferential shares are as follows:
+Union Green Energy Private Equity Limited Partnership acquired all of the preference shares issued by Ting Jie Electric Power and Na He Yi Hau.
+For the needs of business, and under the directors' approval in December 2021, Tian Ji Smart issued class A preference shares, at a premium of NT\$50 per share.
+The actual number of shares issued for the capital increase was 5,280 thousand shares for a total \$264,000 thousand.
+Tian Ji Smart redeemed 3,000 thousand class A preference shares at the original issuance price plus compensation based on the consent of the board in March 2023.
+As of December 31, 2024, shares amounting to \$114,000 thousand had been issued, and the conditions for the issuance of preference shares were as follows: